 - The Insurance Act 2015 for non-consumer cases defines the knowledge pool of the insured.
 Breach of material fact is a key issue in the rare event that insurance fails to deliver; this risk can be mitigated.
 Appropriate wording can reduce the insurer’s ability to avoid or limit policies by tightening the scope of the knowledge pool and narrowing insurers’ remedies for breach; and

 - In tax uncertainty issues, no longer is coverage limited to award and defence cost – it can now be extended to include penalties and interest.

-In conclusion, from the smallest cases to the largest, from well-known risks to more esoteric ones, the insurance market is a mitigation measure worth exploring, ensuring policy wordings are fit for purpose and address clients’ bespoke requirements.
+In conclusion, from the smallest cases to the largest, from well-known risks to more esoteric ones, the insurance market with bespoke policy wordings is a mitigation measure worth exploring.

 *Independent ratings from third party rating companies.
 Correct as of August 2019.